-It’s a common misconception that you need specific qualifications to become a copywriter, with the reality being that there are no set pathways into the industry.
+Whether you want to become an insurance copywriter or a travel copywriter, it’s a common misconception that you need specific qualifications to become a copywriter.
+With the reality being that there are no set pathways into the industry.

 There are qualifications which can help to improve your writing and knowledge of marketing, but you can also develop your understanding of how to create successful content through theories which are easily accessible online.
 Here’s our overview of the qualifications and content theories every copywriter should be aware of.

 UCAS has found that, for many employers, a degree is a desirable qualification for prospective copywriters.
 A degree in a relevant subject, such as English, Communications or Marketing can really help you to understand some of the key aspects involved in the copywriting industry, such as working to deadlines, research, and the development of a professional writing style.

 As well as university study, you can also enrol in online courses, such as a copywriting diploma.
 Courses of this style can be more flexible than those at university, with many advertising the option to be undertaken at any time and at your own pace, as well as being more financially viable.

 A journalism qualification may also be useful in copywriting, with many areas of both disciplines overlapping, such as the need for strong written communication and research skills.
 However, it is important to remember that they are not exactly the same, with a copywriter’s role revolving around the advertising and marketing of products and servicesfor a businesses’ niche, and journalist’s converting facts into stories for broader audiences.

 Search Engine Optimisation (SEO) courses can also prove useful for copywriters.
 Google alone processes 1 billion searches a month, and so having an understanding of SEO copywriting methods, such as the importance of key search terms, can really help to increase your search engine traffic and get your content read.